QUEENPIN: DuBois' Melia Mitskavich Best Youth Bowler in Nation, Heading to Jacksonville State Next Year

 In November, she rolled her first-ever 800 series.

-Achieving that may be more of a challenge than rolling a perfect 300 game.
-Her consistency was remarkable with a 267, 278 and a 257 for an 802 series.
+Achieving that may be more of a challenge than rolling a perfect 300-game.
+Her consistency was remarkable with a 267, a 278, and a 257 for an 802 series.

 “I mean, 300 is obviously hard,” Mitskavich said.
 “But an 800 series, you have to be really good for all three games.
 That was my first.
 I’ve wanted that for a long time and it felt really good to do it.”